 Evaluating conditions after a rain event

 Sometimes a field is very obviously unplayable, such as when there are puddles, soft muddy areas, etc. At other times, however, a field may appear deceivingly dry because the topdressing material used on the surface dries more quickly than the soil beneath it.
 The grounds crew’s training and experience enable them to evaluate field conditions in a thorough and reliable way.
 As part of their evaluations, the grounds crew inspects the field carefully and conducts a number of tests.
 One critical test is “lateral stability” of the infield soil.
 The infield soil can be dry enough to walk on, but if the lateral movement of the footing sheers easily (when planting to make a throw, pushing off to run, etc.), then the field is not ready.
 Allowing kids to play on fields with poor lateral stability is not safe as cleats provide little help under these conditions.

 After evaluating conditions, the grounds crew works on the drier areas of the field (including the mound and plate areas, which were tarped) while natural drying is occurring elsewhere.
 As soon as infield drying has progressed sufficiently, the grounds crew will begin repair work there.

 Deciding if games will be played

-Throughout the day, Brian Beutter, WMLL’s Executive Director, checks in with the grounds crew to discuss current and anticipated game-time field conditions.
-The Executive Director may also help evaluate field conditions onsite as needed.
-Using the best information available, the Executive Director determines whether or not that day’s games should be played by declaring each of WMLL’s three fields, “Playable”, “Unplayable” or “Questionable”
+Throughout the day, WMLL league officials check in with the grounds crew to discuss current and anticipated game-time field conditions.
+League officials may also help evaluate field conditions onsite as needed.
+Using the best information available, league officials determine whether or not that day’s games should be played by declaring each of WMLL’s three fields, “Playable”, “Unplayable”, “Questionable”, or “Mixed”.

 - PLAYABLE = This field is in good condition for play.
 Games on this field will be played as scheduled